There’s so much proof behind why your morning routine is so important.

 Once you can get your morning right, you get your day right, and… you get your life right.
 You’ll make progress on things that actually matter to you, and you’ll likely be energized doing it.

 But, of course, it isn’t the easiest thing to do.

 The trick will be in creating a consistent routine that you use repeatedly.
 Basically, you need to replace your current non-impactful habits with healthy habits.

 Morning Routine Reason #2: Allows space for setting the tone

 By giving yourself the mental and physical space to set the tone for the day, you get to choose how to manage your emotions in the morning.

 The important takeaway is to allow yourself the space to set the right tone.
-By giving yourself the time to be aware of your mood, you’ll be able to better manage how you actually want it to be.
+By giving yourself the time to be aware of your mood, you’ll better manage how you actually want it to be throughout the day.

-Then reason #1 will kick in, with your mood dictating how productive you’ll be during the day.
+Then reason #1 will kick in, with your mood dictating how productive you’ll be.

 Morning Routine Reason #3: Your willpower is strongest in the morning

-Your willpower is highest in the morning right after you sleep and it gets used up and depleted throughout the day.
+Another reason why your morning routine is so powerful: your willpower is highest in the morning, right after you sleep, and it gets used up and depleted throughout the day.